Now, I know what most of you are thinking: But I don’t know the first thing about planting a vegetable garden!

 - When to harvest!

 The only thing it doesn’t tell you is how to keep the wildlife from eating it all!
-Then again, if I follow these tips, I’m hoping there will be more than enough tomatoes for me and the squirrels this year.
+Then again, if I follow these tips, I’m hoping there will be more than enough tomatoes this year.
+For me and the squirrels.

 Who knows, if I’m really lucky, maybe I’ll even have enough to share with my neighbors.